clium/ckv/README.md

 - Key and values are the building blocks of ckv file.
 A letter in the key matches the following character class: `[0-9a-zA-Z_-]`.
 Following the key, there should be an equal-to (=).
 - The next line immediately after the key must be started with a tab.
 Following the tab is the value of the key.
-- If the next line also starts with a tab, it will be a part of key's value and this will go on until a line following
-- doesn't start with a tab or `----` (4 hypens).
+- If the next line also starts with a tab, it will be a part of key's value and this will go on until a following line doesn't start with a tab or `----` (4 hypens).
 - 4 hypens (`----`) in the beginning of the line state that the current line is a continuation of the previous line and a newline character should   not be added to the end of the previous line.

 ```ckv